 \begin{ex} As in Figure \ref{FigureExampleAmoeba} we consider the class of polynomials $f := Z_1^2 Z_2 + Z_1 Z_2^2 + c \cdot Z_1 Z_2 + 1$ with some constant $c \in \R$.
 We use the monomial-based approach from Corollary~\ref{co:monomialbasedcertificate}.
-In order to compute whether a given point $(\mu_1,\mu_2) \in \R_{> 0}$ is contained in the unlog amoeba $\mathcal{U}_f$, we have to consider the polynomials
+In order to compute whether a given point $(\lambda_1,\lambda_2) \in (0,\infty)^2$ is contained in the unlog amoeba $\mathcal{U}_f$, we have to consider the polynomials

-For the case $c=2$ and $c = -4$ we investigate $160 \times 160$ points in the area $[-4,4] \times [-5,3]$ and restrict the polynomials multiplied with the constraints to degree~3.
+For the case $c=2$ and $c = -4$ we investigate $160 \times 160$ points in the area $[-4,4] \times [-5,3]$ and restrict the polynomials multiplied with the constraints to degree three, and thus restrict ourselves to a degree bound of six.
 The resulting amoeba $\mathcal{A}_f$ is depicted in Figure \ref{FigureExampleSOSAmoeba}.
 At the white points the SDP is feasible and thus these points belong to the complement component.
 At the orange points the SDP is recognized as feasible with numerical issues (within a pre-defined range).
-At the black points the SDP was infeasible without and at the turquoise points with numerical issues reported.
-At the red points the program stopped due to exceeding numerical problems.
-The union of the black, the turquoise and part of the orange points provides the (degree bounded) approximation of the amoeba. \end{ex}
+At the black points in the center the SDP was infeasible without and at the turquoise points with numerical issues reported.
+At the red points in the upper right corner the program stopped due to exceeding numerical problems.
+The union of the central black, the turquoise and part of the orange points provides the (degree bounded) approximation of the amoeba. \end{ex}